pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english/part02_spark.md

 cde spark submit cde_spark_jobs/simple-pyspark-sql.py
 ```

-Shortly after running this you will notice confirmation of sibmission in the terminal.
+Shortly after running this you will notice confirmation of submission in the terminal.
 As the Spark Application runs the terminal will show logs and job outputs.

 ![alt text](../../img/cdeclijob_1.png)